This website provides information for general purposes only.Read our full disclaimer

 Some investors look for funds with more frequent pricing, listed securities exposure or UCITS-style liquidity features.

 Be careful: liquidity features do not automatically make a fund eligible for the Golden Visa.
 The exact vehicle must still satisfy the fund-route requirements, including non-real-estate status, Portuguese-law structure, maturity and Portugal-company investment rules.
+Use the official gov.pt fund and asset-management lookup as one starting point for checking public fund information.

 This approach may fit investors who prioritize pricing transparency and potential liquidity, but eligibility and tax review are essential.